 Monroe County has observed Earth Day since 2004.
 We will celebrate the 2018 Earth Expo on Saturday, April 14th at 11 am – 2 pm.
 Held indoors at Monroe County Community College in the Gerald Welch Health Building, the theme is Healthy Planet!
 Healthy You!
 The Expo promotes local green living by emphasizing buying and living locally and educating residents on everyday actions they can take to help restore and protect our community and the Earth.
-Environmental education efforts under day at local schools, including the Michigan Green School Program and a student program linking wetland ecosystems, the environment and local history will also be featured at the event.
-An exciting line-up of presenters will also be scheduled.
+Environmental education efforts under day at local schools, including the Michigan Green School Program and a student program linking freshwater ecosystems and local history will also be featured at the event.
 The day offers free activities for children and adults, raffle prizes, giveaways, educational booths and refreshments!

 The event flyer with more details will be available soon!

 We are collaborating on this program with the Monroe County Recycling and Green Community Program, Monroe County Library System, Monroe YMCA, and the Sisters, Servants of the Immaculate Heart of Mary.